 Quick Summary

-The Department of the Air Force, Air Force Life Cycle Management Center (AFLCMC/C3N), is conducting market research through a Request for Information (RFI) to identify sources capable of accelerating the development of the Second Generation Anti-Jam Tactical UHF Radio for NATO (SATURN) Enhanced Data Rate (SEDR) Waveform.
-The government seeks expertise in designing, developing, and prototyping key waveform algorithms and functions.
-Responses will inform a potential future solicitation.
-Submissions are due April 20, 2026, at 1:00 PM EDT.
+The Department of the Air Force, specifically the Air Force Life Cycle Management Center, Aerial Networks Division (AFLCMC/C3N), is conducting market research through a Request for Information (RFI) to identify sources for the Accelerated Development of the Second Generation Anti-Jam Tactical UHF Radio for NATO (SATURN) Enhanced Data Rate (SEDR) Waveform.
+The government seeks industry partners with expertise to design, develop, and prototype key algorithms and functions for the SEDR waveform.
+Responses are due June 12, 2026, at 3:30 PM EDT.

 Scope of Work

-This RFI aims to expand the government's capacity to plan, develop, evaluate, analyze, test, demonstrate, exercise, and document waveform specifications, with an initial focus on the SEDR waveform.
-Support tasks may include:
+This RFI aims to expand the government's capacity to plan, develop, evaluate, analyze, test, demonstrate, exercise, and document waveform specifications, with an initial focus on SEDR.
+SEDR support tasks may involve collaborative development, analysis, and testing of C3NG Reference Implementation Lab (RIL) SEDR radios, including the integration of prototype code.
+Work products will be uploaded to the Department of Defense Information Repository (DoD IR) for authorized stakeholders.

 - Physical Layer